Myles Straw Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.8 K/9, which ranks 13th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Mariners pitching staff ranks 14th in the league.

-- The Mariners have a 3.33 team ERA that ranks eighth across all MLB pitching staffs.
+- The Mariners have the sixth-ranked team ERA across all league pitching staffs (3.18).

-- Mariners pitchers combine to rank 11th in baseball in home runs given up (six total, 0.8 per game).
+- The Mariners give up the fifth-fewest home runs in baseball (six total, 0.7 per game).

-- Gonzales (0-0) takes the mound for the Mariners to make his second start of the season.
+- Kirby (0-1) gets the start for the Mariners, his second of the season.

-- In his last time out on Sunday, the lefty threw five innings against the Cleveland Guardians, giving up four earned runs while surrendering six hits.
+- The right-hander last pitched on Tuesday against the Los Angeles Angels, when he threw 4 1/3 innings, allowing four earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.